evannetwork/api-blockchain-core/docs/blockchain/description.rst

 validateDescription
 ===================

 Descriptions are validated when setting them.
 A list of known DBCP definition schemas is maintained in `description.schema.ts <https://github.com/evannetwork/dbcp/blob/master/src/description.schemas.ts>`_ .
-If a description is set, its property `dbcpVersion` will be used for validating the description, if `dbcpVersion` is not provided, the latest version known to the API is used.
+If a description is set, its property `dbcpVersion` will be used for validating the description, if `dbcpVersion` is not provided, version 1 is used and a warning is logged.

 Descriptions can be checked against the validator before setting them.